Daniel9991/bmi-calculator/README.md

-# imc-calculator
+# bmi-calculator
-This web app calculates your corporal mass index based on your height and weight.
+This web app calculates your body mass index based on your height and weight.